-- (b) The monitoring procedures may include, but are not limited to: - (1) Risk analysis; - (2) Sampling and review of documentation; - (3) Corrective action plan development and review. - (c) After the monitoring process is completed, a report shall be written and sent to the LEA.
+- (2) Sampling and review of documentation; - (3) Corrective action plan development and review. - (c) After the monitoring process is completed, a report shall be written and sent to the LEA.
 If the report indicates noncompliance, an LEA shall develop a corrective action plan in response to the findings of noncompliance and submit the plan to the Secretary for approval.
-The Secretary shall review the corrective action plan and notify the LEA if it is acceptable. - (d) A corrective action plan shall include, but not be limited to, the following: - (1) Objectives and strategies for correcting each noncompliance item cited, including resources needed; and - (2) The dates by which noncompliance will be corrected. - (e) When a corrective action plan is not submitted, found unacceptable or not implemented, the Secretary shall notify the LEA of the actions the Secretary intends to take.
+The Secretary shall review the corrective action plan and notify the LEA if it is acceptable. - (d) A corrective action plan shall include, but not be limited to, the following: - (1) Objectives and strategies for correcting each noncompliance item cited, including resources needed; and - (2) The dates by which noncompliance will be corrected. - (e) When an improvement plan is not submitted, found unacceptable or not implemented, the Secretary shall notify the LEA of the actions he/she intends to take.
 These actions may include, but are not limited to: - (1) Further monitoring; - (2) Mandatory technical assistance or professional development; - (3) Withholding or directing of funding. - (f) An LEA shall provide documentation necessary for the Secretary to fulfill its reporting obligations pursuant to federal regulations.
-Documentation shall be provided in accordance with the timeline and format specified by the Secretary. - (g) If documentation is not submitted consistent with subsection (f) of this Rule, the Secretary shall notify the LEA of the actions the Secretary intends to take.
+Documentation shall be provided in accordance with the timeline and format specified by the Secretary. - (g) If documentation is not submitted consistent with subsection (f) of this Rule, the Secretary shall notify the LEA of the actions s/he intends to take.

-1310 COLLABORATIVE PROGRAMS
+1309 COLLABORATIVE PROGRAMS

-1310.1 Collaborative Program Definition; Tuition
+1309.1 Collaborative Program Definition; Tuition

-A "collaborative program" is a program created pursuant to an agreement between two or more

-LEAs in accordance with 16 V.S.A. §267, for the purpose of cooperatively providing special education services.
+A "collaborative program" is a program created pursuant to an agreement between two or more LEAs in accordance with 16 V.S.A. §267, for the purpose of cooperatively providing special education services.
 A collaborative program may offer one or more component programs (e.g. multi-disabilities, emotionally disturbed, diversified occupations).
 A collaborative program may charge a tuition pursuant to 16 V.S.A. §826(b).